Understanding Flat Feet And High Arches

 The arches of our feet are easy to take for granted until something goes wrong.
 They are an extremely intricate and integral part of the human anatomy and our ability to walk upright.
 They absorb the shock of our footfalls and protect other parts of our anatomy from that same shock.
 They are the human equivalent of your car’s suspension system, absorbing the shock and dispersing it gently throughout the frame of the car.

 Most of the time, our arches to their work so well, you’d never realize just how much abuse our feet endure with every step we take.
-In fact, every time your foot hits the ground, it is sustaining a shock of about 5 g‘s, or five times your body weight.
+In fact, every time your foot hits the ground, it is sustaining a shock of about 5 g‘s, or five times your Healthy Body weight.
 This number shoots up to 9 g‘s when you run.
 All told, your arches can sustain a cumulative total of 9 million pounds of force over the course of a day.

 When something happens to cause your feet to begin failing at their shock absorbing duties, the force of those impacts simply travels up through your shins, knees, and spine instead.
 This can lead to a number of painful and debilitating conditions.